easegress-io/easegress/doc/README.md

 The following controllers are system level controllers.
 One and only one instance of them are created in every Easegress node and they can't be deleted.

 - [ServiceRegistry](./reference/controllers.md#serviceregistry) - The service hub for all service registries - Consul, Etcd, Eureka, Zookeeper, Nacos...
-- [TrafficController](./reference/controllers.md#trafficcontroller) - TrafficController handles the lifecycle of HTTPServer and HTTPPipeline and their relationship.
+- [TrafficController](./reference/controllers.md#trafficcontroller) - TrafficController handles the lifecycle of TrafficGates(HTTPServer and etc.) and Pipeline and their relationship.
 - [RawConfigTrafficController](./reference/controllers.md#rawconfigtrafficcontroller) - RawConfigTrafficController maps all traffic static configurations to TrafficController in the namespace `default`.

 #### 4.1.2 Business Controllers